 If the WUR Wake-up frame is VL WUR Wake-up frame, the ID field of the WUR Wake-up frame contains a WUR group ID that identifies a group of WUR non-AP STAs that include the WUR non-AP STAs, and one of the identifiers in the Frame Body field identifies the WUR non-AP STA (see 9.10.3.2 (WUR Wake-up frame format)).

+The WUR AP may transmit a WUR Short Wake-up frame to an associated WUR non-AP STA to indicate that individually addressed BU(s) are available for the non-AP STA.(#4083)

 The WUR AP may transmit a broadcast addressed WUR Wake-up frame (see 29.5.3 (Transmitter ID) and 29.5.6 (Nontransmitter ID)) with the Group Addressed BU subfield of the Miscellaneous subfield equal to 1 to indicate that group addressed BU(s) of the WUR AP (see 11.2.3.4 (TIM types)) are available for all the associated WUR non-AP STA(s).

 The WUR AP may transmit a broadcast addressed WUR Wake-up frame (see 29.5.3 (Transmitter ID) and 29.5.6 (Nontransmitter ID)) to associated WUR non-AP STA(s) to indicate that a critical update to the BSS parameters of the WUR AP has occurred for the associated WUR non-AP STA (see 29.9.2 (WUR AP operation)).
 The critical update is indicated in the Counter subfield of the Type Dependent Control field.(#3379)